Maintenance spray nozzles

 The body is connected to the adapter with non-sealing, parallel threads.
 Several types of bodies are available, for example the standard and the cone face version.

-Leaking nozzles in a spray dryer can cause serious problems, including ruined product, fires and explosions.
+If maintenance for spray nozzles is not taken care of properly, leaking nozzles in a spray dryer can cause serious problems.
+It could ruin the product or could even cause fires and explosions.
 For this reason, it is critical to ensure that the nozzles will not leak during operation.
 Most nozzles use O-rings as seals.
 Because of the high operating pressures and high temperatures of the spray dry chamber, RACA recommends that the O-rings be replaced each time that the nozzle is disassembled.
 RACA also recommends the use of a FDA approved lubricant on all O-rings.

 Dryer operators usually use a dilute acid solution for nozzle cleaning.
 When drying dairy products such as milk, cheese, and whey, the nozzles must be cleaned immediately following shut down in order to prevent the parts from getting stuck together.
 Some clean the complete nozzle in place (CIP), while some remove the wear parts and soak them in the diluted acid solution.